Urfa: City of Edessa

 Ma'nu VIII died in 177 and was succeeded by Abgar VIII, also called Abgar the Great.
-Abgar sided with Pescennius Niger in his civil war against Septimius Severus.
-Severus ended up winning that conflict and, as punishment, stripped Abgar of most of his kingdom.
-Osrhoene now became a Roman province, while Abgar himself was left to rule just Edessa.
-Abgar mostly retired from international politics and spent the rest of his reign as "one of the Near East's greatest patrons of the arts and learning".
+Abgar was stripped of most of his domains except for Edessa, and Osrhoene became a Roman province, when his ally Pescennius Niger lost the civil war to Septimius Severus.
+Abgar devoted his remaining time to fostering arts and learning.
 In 201, much of Edessa was destroyed by a major flood.
 According to the Chronicle of Edessa, over 2,000 people died.
-Abgar granted a remission of taxes for all who were affected by the flood and immediately began a large-scale reconstruction project of the city after the old Seleucid plan.
+Abgar granted a remission of taxes for people affected by the flood and immediately began a large-scale reconstruction project of the city after the old Seleucid plan.
 Abgar repaired the old royal palace by the river, which had been damaged by the flood, but he also built a new palace on higher ground.

-In 1979, an archaeological excavation at present-day Çamlık Parkı in central Urfa uncovered seven rock-cut tombs dating back to the first centuries AD.
-Mosaics on the floor appear to contain portraits of several members of the Abgarid dynasty, possibly including Abgar the Great.
-The tombs have since been closed back up with the mosaics still inside.